dustymabe/summit-2017-container-lab/labs/lab0/chapter0.md

 [different Vagrantfiles](https://developers.redhat.com/download-manager/file/cdk-2.0.0.zip))
 but in this case, we launched the "OpenShift in a Box" VM (aka rhel-ose in the cdk.zip).
 The CDK provides a simple to use and launch instance of the same OpenShift PaaS you would use at work.
-Why is a PaaS included in a product, much less a lab, focused on Containers?
+Why is a PaaS included in a tool, much less a lab, focused on Containers?
 Well, the latest version of OpenShift, actually runs Docker Containers to host your "Platform" (in the PaaS sense) and your application.